luke-park/SecureCompatibleEncryptionExamples/README.md

 - `byte[] decrypt(ciphertext: byte[], key: byte[])`

 As is expected, the `encrypt` and `decrypt` methods operate on and return raw binary data.
-The `*string` methods, however, take string parameters and return strings.
+The `*string` methods, however, take string parameters and return base64 encoded strings.
 The `password` parameter is fed through PBKDF2 first.  `password` can be of any length but `key` must be 128-bits in length.
 You can change the AES key size by adjusting the `ALGORITHM_KEY_SIZE` parameter, and in some examples, the `ALGORITHM_NAME` parameter too.

 **NOTE**: Because of the use of PBKDF2, the binary vs string methods are **not** compatible.